Fragleter/Final_CS/README.md

 - AI (Github Copilot, ChatGPT and Claude): help understanding basic ml concepts, help finding suitable functions to use for what we wanted to implement, help with errors and problems, corrections, help finding structures of blocks for what we wanted to implement, providing improvements and so on.
-- scikit documentation for in-depth understanding of the ml algorithms and implenentation into python
+- Scikit documentation for in-depth understanding of the ml algorithms and implementation into python